kimandrews/GEM3Genomics2020/PreWorkshop/PreWorkshop01_StartHere.md

 _**What do I do next?**_

-Prior to the live portion of the workshop, you will be viewing a series of pre-recorded lectures, and following along with the activities, to learn the basics of how to use the Unix command line.
+Prior to the live portion of the workshop, you will be viewing a series of pre-recorded lectures and following along with the activities, to learn the basics of how to use the Unix command line.
 Now that you have access to the servers, you’re ready to start.
 A few words of advice:
 1. If possible, your life will be easier if you can use two computer monitors: one to watch the lectures, and the other to do the command line activities on the servers.
-This will also be true for Day 2 of the live portion of the workshop.
+This will also be true for the live coding portion of the workshop.
 2. Please don’t use the servers for non-workshop activities while you have a temporary account.
-3. If you are already versatile in the Unix command line, you can skip to the very last lecture to learn how to set up your file system on the servers to be ready for the Day 2 live portion of the workshop.
+3. If you are already versatile in the Unix command line, you can skip to the very last lecture to learn how to set up your file system on the servers to be ready for the live coding portion of the workshop.
 This involves creating directories and symlinking the raw data that we will be working with.

 _**Why are we learning about the Unix command line?**_